If you want to write an application for the ledger API in other languages, you’ll need to use gRPC directly.

 For submitted commands, there are these response codes:

 - The platform failed to record the result of the command due to a transient server-side error or a time constraint violation.
-You can retry the submission with updated Ledger Effective Time (LET) and Maximum Record Time (MRT) values.
+You can retry the submission.
+In case of a time constraint violation, please refer to the section Dealing with time on how to handle commands with long processing times.

 - The submission failed because of a client error.
-The platform will definitely reject resubmissions of the same command even with updated LET and MRT values.
+The platform will definitely reject resubmissions of the same command.

 - OK, INTERNAL, UNKNOWN (when returned by the Command Submission Service)